oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 process of a Producer (i.e., an Orchestrator) and a Consumer each connecting to the MQTT broker as clients and subscribing to the appropriate channels for each, in accordance with the default topic model.
-The message flows are depicted in Figure A-CAS.
+The message flows are depicted in Figure E-1.
 The Producer is assigned the username `orch01`.
 The Consumer is assigned the username `zulu01` and supports the notional actuator profiles `alpha` and `iota`.
 No OpenC2-specific content appears